 Herb Roasted Root Vegetables

-If you’re looking for a vegetarian side dish for Thanksgiving or a fall dinner, try this colorful combination of root vegetables roasted with fresh herbs and garlic.
+This is a perfect vegetarian side dish for Thanksgiving or a fall dinner.
+Try this colorful combination of root vegetables roasted with fresh herbs and garlic.
 My sister-in-law made it one year and I was hooked.
-It’s a great way to try out all the delicious roots available during autumn.
+It’s a tasty way to enjoy the delicious roots available during autumn.

 Click here to print out this amazing Roasted Root Vegetable recipe